- Colleges

 What are merit-based scholarships?

-Merit-based scholarships are financial aid for college created specifically for merit-based students.
+Merit-based scholarships are financial aid for college created specifically for students who demonstrate exceptional achievements, talents, or skills.
 Merit-based scholarships can help students attain higher education opportunities that otherwise may be out of reach due to financial reasons.
 All scholarships are free money for college that you don’t have to pay back.

 Eligibility requirements for merit-based scholarships